New Year’s Resolutions for Stress & Weight Management

 THE MIND CONNECTION

 When people are stressed, they often eat foods high in calories, fat, sugar and/or salt as a means of comfort; in fact, nearly 50 percent of Americans claim to be stress eaters.
 Results from a study released in June 2013 from the University of California, Davis and the U.S. Department of Agriculture’s Western Human Nutrition Research Center found that stress lowers our ability to make wise decisions that consider short-term gratification against longer-term consequences.
-And while educating people in healthy food choices and portion sizes is helpful, it is also very important for people to learn how to manage their stress, make good decisions in stressful situations and employ effective stress management shortcuts.
+And while educating people in healthy food choices and portion sizes is helpful, it is also very important to teach people how to manage their stress and make good decisions in stressful situations.

 THE BODY CONNECTION

 There is also a physiological link between stress and weight gain.
 Whether stress is the result of a traffic jam or a concerning medical diagnosis, it signals the hypothalamus to release hormones to help your body adapt to and handle the stressor; one being cortisol.
 When you are stressed, your body requires more energy; therefore, cortisol triggers sugar that is stored in the liver and muscles to enter into the blood.
-This is why people with diabetes often need to additional medication during stressful situations and should try stress management techniques.
+This is why people with diabetes often need additional medication during stressful situations.

 Cortisol also converts fat and carbohydrates for energy.
 To replace the calories burned while stressed, it stimulates your appetite.
 After the stress subsides, your body continues releasing cortisol, often leading to overeating and weight gain around the abdomen, which is a risk factor for cardiovascular disease.